The Mystery of the Third Planet: Home video and English adaptations

-The Films by Jove version of the film has been criticized by some of those who saw the original for adding many extra dialogue lines, shortening the film, and replacing the unique synthesizer music by Alexander Zatsepin.
+The Films by Jove version of the film has been criticized by some of those who saw the original for adding many extra dialogue lines, shortening the film, and replacing the unique synthesizer music by Aleksandr Zatsepin.

 The original film has been released on several DVD editions in Russia, including a newly restored one by Krupnyy Plan.

 Deaf Crocodile released the film on Blu-ray for the first time as part of Treasures of Soviet Animation Volume One, packaged with Vladimir Tarasov's The Return and The Pass.